tus/tus-resumable-upload-protocol/protocol.md

 for `OPTIONS` requests.
 The value MUST be the version of the protocol used by the Client or the Server.

-If the the version specified by the Client is not supported by the Server, it MUST respond with the `412 Precondition Failed` status and MUST include the `Tus-Version` header into the response.
+If the version specified by the Client is not supported by the Server, it MUST respond with the `412 Precondition Failed` status and MUST include the `Tus-Version` header into the response.
 In addition, the Server MUST NOT process the request.